When Do Babies Typically Sleep Through the Night?

 When can your baby start sleeping through the night?
 The answer to this question varies depending on your baby's age.
 The timeline of your baby's all-night sleep is roughly as follows.

 0 to 3 months: Babies at this stage need a total of 14 to 17 hours of sleep a day, and possibly more.
 However, these sleep periods are usually not continuous and are interrupted by the baby's frequent eating, so this stage can be very hard for the mother.

 3 to 6 months: At this time, baby begins to slowly lengthen the night sleep time.
-Some babies may be able to sleep for five hours at a time, which can already be considered "sleeping through the night."
+Some babies may be able to sleep for five hours at a time.
+At the age of three to six months, research indicates that infants are capable of sleeping through the night.

 6 to 9 months: At this stage, night milk gradually reduced or stopped.
 Baby’s sleep time will be extended, generally 8 to 9 o 'clock before bed to feed a milk.
 Baby sleeps until 5 to 6 o 'clock in the morning and then feed the second time.
 Most babies start eating solid foods at this time, so the chance of starting to sleep through the night increases.

 12 months: Most babies can usually sleep 10 to 12 hours a night.